Bladder: Development

 In the developing embryo, at the hind end lies a cloaca.
 This, over the fourth to the seventh week, divides into a urogenital sinus and the beginnings of the anal canal, with a wall forming between these two inpouchings called the urorectal septum.
-The urogenital sinus divides into three parts, with the upper and largest part becoming the bladder; the middle part becoming the urethra, and the lower part changes depending on the biological sex of the embryo.
+The urogenital sinus divides into three parts, with the upper and largest part becoming the bladder; the middle part becoming the urethra, and the lower part changes depending on the sex of the embryo.

 The human bladder derives from the urogenital sinus, and it is initially continuous with the allantois.
 The upper and lower parts of the bladder develop separately and join around the middle part of development.
 At this time the ureters move from the mesonephric ducts to the trigone.
 In males, the base of the bladder lies between the rectum and the pubic symphysis.
 It is superior to the prostate, and separated from the rectum by the recto-vesical pouch.
 In females, the bladder sits inferior to the uterus and anterior to the vagina; thus its maximum capacity is lower than in males.
 It is separated from the uterus by the vesico-uterine pouch.
 In infants and young children the urinary bladder is in the abdomen even when empty.